SERG-Delft/in4334-2021/README.md

 ## Deliverables

-Students have two deliverables throughout the course:
+Teams have two deliverables throughout the course:

 * A summary of a software analytics or machine learning for software engineering paper
 * The research project

 ### Paper summary

-Each student is responsible for one paper summary.
+Each team is responsible for one paper summary.
 This task is composed of:

-* One 10+5 minutes presentation summarizing the paper to the other students.
+* One 10+5 (or 10+10 depending on the number of papers in that session) minutes presentation summarizing the paper to the other students.
 This presentation will be given in one of the slots in our schedule.
 The presentation should be composed of:
   * Motivation of work: what problem does it solve? why is this an important problem?
   * Approach: how does the paper do it?
   * Results: what are the findings of the paper?